marekolsak/marek-build/README.md

 - xf86-video-amdgpu (depends on libdrm and mesa)

 **Build order for test suites:**
-- waffle (depends on mesa) - install
-- piglit (depends on mesa and waffle) - don't install
+- piglit (depends on mesa) - don't install
 - glcts (depends on mesa) - don't install